mghpcc-projects/user_level_slurm_reservations/README.md

 To reserve a HIL node, specify the ```hil_reserve``` command as a job to the Slurm ```srun(1)``` or ```sbatch(1)``` command:
 ```
 $ srun hil_reserve
 ```
 To verify the reservation was created, run the ```scontrol show reservation``` command:
 ```
 $ scontrol show reservation
 ```
-If successful, two reservations similiar to the following should appear:
+If successful, immediately after execution of the ```srun hil_reserve``` command, a Slurm reservation similiar to the following should appear:
 ```
 ReservationName=flexalloc_MOC_reserve_centos_1000_2017-06-26T17:20:32
 StartTime=2017-06-26T17:20:32 EndTime=2017-06-26T21:25:32